Greece admits veering from bailout obligations

 The troika mission chiefs are expected to leave at the end of the week after meeting the new government but technical staff, who have already started work, will remain to review Greece's compliance with the terms of the bailout.

 The mission chiefs are expected to return later in July.
-Only then will lenders decide how to adjust the programme.
+Only then will lenders decide how to adjust the program.

 Prime Minister Samaras will present his government's policy at the start of a three-day parliamentary debate on Friday.
 A vote of confidence on the coalition is scheduled to take place late on Sunday.